fortian/fxa-auth-db-postgres/lib/db/schema/README.md

 ## Schema

-This project uses the [mysql-patcher](https://www.npmjs.com/package/mysql-patcher) project to perform its database schema migrations, however this is only used in development, testing and staging but not in production.
-Production is performed manually making sure each step succeeds properly.
+This project uses the [pg-patcher](https://www.npmjs.com/package/pg-patcher) project to perform its database schema migrations.
+However, this is only theoretical, because Mozilla doesn't use this yet.
+Production would nominally be
+performed manually making sure each step succeeds properly.

 When adding a new patch file you need to provide two things: